cornetto

 scripts/asmstats.sh asm.fasta

-# for a primary assembly caled asm.fasta against a flat hg002 we created above
+# for a primary assembly called asm.fasta against a haploid hg002 we created before

 scripts/telostats.sh asm.fasta